luxonis/datadreamer/README.md

 ### ✨ New: Pre-annotate Real Data with DataDreamer

-DataDreamer helps you accelerate your annotation process by pre-annotating real data with minimal effort.
-Simply provide your dataset, and DataDreamer generates high-quality initial annotations for further refinement.
+`DataDreamer` helps you accelerate your annotation process by pre-annotating real data with minimal effort.
+Simply provide your dataset, and `DataDreamer` generates high-quality initial annotations for further refinement.

-Available tasks are: classification, object detection, and instance segmentation.
+Available tasks: classification, object detection, and instance segmentation.

 <img src='images/dumplings_seg_preannotation.gif' align="center">